al1z4deh/OSWE/Concord/readme.md

 > Single-file Python tool that weaponizes a CORS misconfiguration in **Walmart Concord** into authenticated remote code execution via a malicious Groovy flow, and ships an interactive reverse shell handler.

 A victim with an authenticated Concord session visits an attacker-controlled page.
-Because Concord reflects a permissive CORS policy **and** the browser is told to attach credentials, the attacker's JavaScript can ride the victim's session to upload a malicious `concord.yml` process definition.
+Because Concord reflects a permissive CORS policy **and** the browser is told to attach credentials, the attacker's JavaScript rides the victim's session to upload a malicious `concord.yml` process definition.
 Concord resolves a Groovy dependency, executes the embedded flow, and a reverse shell lands on the attacker.

-This repo contains a single script that orchestrates the **entire** chain: payload hosting, credential/exfil capture, process-creation feedback, and the shell handler — all in one terminal.
+This repo contains a single script that orchestrates the **entire** chain — payload hosting, credential/exfil capture, process-creation feedback, and the shell handler — all in one terminal.

 ---